developer-zebra/developer-zebra-site/src/ppc/2-0/guide/setup/index.md

 When prompted for the challenge password, it is not required - _do not supply one_.
 6. Submit the CSR created to the CA. They will supply a certificate in .p7b format, e.g. ssl_certificate.p7b.

 **Generate complete SSL Certificate:** Zebra requires the certificate be procured in .p7b format and combined with the private key (.key file) to generate the SSL certificate in .pfx file format.
-If the certificate is in a different format, use an SSL certificate converter tool to convert to the proper format.  <br>
+If the certificate is in a different format, use an SSL certificate converter tool to convert to the proper format.
+Watch a video demonstration or follow the steps below:
+<div><iframe width="450" height="280" src="../../../videos/ZDVC_ServerCert-Step2.mp4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe> </div>
 1. Create an ssl_certificate.cer file with the command:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`openssl pkcs7 -print_certs -in ssl_certificate.p7b -out ssl_certificate.cer`<br>
 where "ssl_certificate.p7b" is the certificate issued by the CA.